Brotherhood of Steel: Appearances

 A main character of the 2024 television adaptation Fallout, Maximus, is depicted as a squire in the Brotherhood's West Coast chapter.
-After being mistreated by his knight Titus, he refuses to save the knight's life following a Yao Guai attack, stealing the power armor and assuming his identity.
-Maximus, in the guise of Titus, is later sent his own squire, Thaddeus.
+After being mistreated by his knight, Titus, he refuses to save the knight's life following a Yao Guai attack, stealing the power armor and assuming his identity.
+Maximus, in the guise of Titus, is later sent his own squire, Thaddeus, who discovers his real identity and steals his power armor fusion core.

-Promotion and merchandise
+Promotion and reception

 A Brotherhood of Steel member clad in Power Armor is featured as part of a range of Fallout-themed Funko Pop figurines which were first released in 2015.

-Reception

 Brendan Lowry of Windows Central called the Brotherhood's quest line in Fallout 4 morally grey, saying that while "The Minutemen are the "good guys" [...] and the Institute are unquestionably evil", "the Brotherhood is the only faction [...] that makes you critically think."
 Saying that "when the Brotherhood arrives in the Commonwealth, they make a promise to defend the people living there", things start to change later, and the Brotherhood "shows its enemies no mercy" regardless of whether they are hostile.
 Lowry states that "there's a strong argument to be made both for and against the Brotherhood's ideology".

 Controversy arose among fans due to a retcon of the Brotherhood in the plot of Fallout 76.
 Despite established Fallout lore stating that "first recorded activity from the Brotherhood of Steel was in California in the year 2134," Fallout 76 establishes a Brotherhood presence "in West Virginia in the year 2102", something that "should be downright implausible if not impossible".
 Bethesda explained this discrepancy with the use of a "functioning satellite" that allowed the Brotherhood of Steel to extend their reach to Appalachia.

-Various sites noted a fan theory that the Brotherhood chapter depicted in the Fallout television series had conquered and then incorporated the beliefs of Caesar's Legion, a dictatorship formerly featured in Fallout: New Vegas as enemies of the New California Republic and Mr. House.
-The theory points to the characters' Roman names and the use of a unique red-and-yellow flag, with PC Gamer's Jody MacGregor saying she "wants it to be true".